niess/goupil/docs/py/sphere_shape.rst

    By default, Monte Carlo states are assumed to propagate forwards.
 To trace states backwards instead, set the reverse flag to :python:`False`.

-.. py:method:: SphereShape.inside(states) -> numpy.ndarray
+.. py:method:: SphereShape.inside(states, /) -> numpy.ndarray

    Returns a :external:py:class:`numpy.ndarray` of booleans that indicate whether the provided Monte Carlo *states* are inside the sphere or not.

-.. py:method:: SphereShape.sample(states, engine=None, side=None, direction=None, weight=None)
+.. py:method:: SphereShape.sample(states, /, *, engine=None, side=None, direction=None, weight=None)

    Samples Monte Carlo states over the sphere surface.
 The *weight* boolean flag indicates wether the Monte Carlo states should be weighted by the inverse of the sampling PDF or not.

    The *side* arguments refers to the surface side on which positions are sampled, within a numerical epsilon.
-Possible values are are :python:`"Inside"` or :python:`"Outside"`.
+Possible values are :python:`"Inside"` or :python:`"Outside"`.

    The *direction* arguments indicates the orientation of the sampled Monte